ckan/ckan/doc/toolkit.rst

 To allow a safe way for extensions to interact with ckan a toolkit is provided.
-We aim to keep this toolkit stable across ckan versions so that extensions will work across diferent versions of ckan.
+We aim to keep this toolkit stable across ckan versions so that extensions will work across different versions of ckan.

 ..
 Note::